-If you need imaging of your liver, kidneys, or bladder, your doctor might order an MRI or CT scan.
-But there is an alternative which doesn’t expose you to radiation (like a CT scan) or require you to lie still in an enclosed space (like an MRI): contrast-enhanced ultrasound.
+If you need advanced medical imaging, your doctor might order an MRI or CT scan.
+But there might be an alternative which doesn’t expose you to radiation (like a CT scan) or require you to lie still for a long period of time in an enclosed space (like an MRI): contrast-enhanced ultrasound.

-At UVA Radiology and Medical Imaging, contrast ultrasound can replace other imaging tests for your liver or urinary system.
+At UVA Radiology and Medical Imaging, contrast ultrasound can sometimes replace other imaging tests in adults and children, especially for the liver or urinary system.
 Learn about how this safe and painless procedure is performed and 4 key advantages it holds over other imaging tests.

 Ultrasound and Contrast: Working Together for Your Health

 Contrast-enhanced ultrasound (or CEUS) brings together two imaging tools: ultrasound and contrast agents.
 The combination of these two techniques creates accurate, detailed images of internal organs.
-Here at UVA Health, CEUS can replace CT scans or MRIs of your liver, kidneys, or bladder.
+Here at UVA Health, CEUS can often replace CT scans or MRIs of the liver, kidneys, or bladder in children and adults.
+Occasionally, it can be used to image other parts of the body as well.

 Ultrasound is a safe and painless procedure that produces real-time images of the inside of your body using sound waves.
 It’s non-invasive, has no known side effects, and doesn’t use radiation.